 We have invited professors, doctoral candidates, graduate students, and undergraduate students in the study of religion and related fields to submit paper proposals from a variety of theoretical, methodological, and disciplinary perspectives.
 We also welcomed proposals from spiritual leaders, environmental activists, farmers, and others whose work places them at the intersection of spirituality and ecology.
 Our aim is to present a broad range of papers that address the theme of earth-based spiritualities from a range of methodological approaches in the context of various religious traditions and geographical regions.

-Accepted presentation will be announced in February 2021.
+Accepted presentation will be announced in spring 2021.
 Though the submission deadline has passed, please see the Call for Papers for reference.

 Stay informed!
 Subscribe to our newsletter using the form below.

 Course: HDS 2798: Introduction to Religion and Ecology

 “Religion and ecology” is one of the fastest-growing subfields within the study of religion, and our approach to this topic will be broadly “ecological,” which is to say that we will attend to the interconnections linking seemingly disparate phenomena, and to the ways in which all phenomena are continually evolving in mutual relationship.
 This course explores the intersection between religious traditions and ecological activism, with special attention to current conversations about sustainable agriculture and ethical eating.
 View scheduled offerings of HDS 2798 in my.harvard.

 Course: HDS 3099: Earth-Based Spiritualities: An Anthropological Perspective

 Instructor: Giovanna Parmigiani